Shaikrubeena208/-House-Price-Prediction-System-Using-Data-Analytics-Algorithms/README.md

-### LilHomie - Housing Price Prediction Rapid Prototype
+###  - Housing Price Prediction Rapid Prototye

-LilHomie is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.
+It is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.

 This repository contains all the associated work that has been done for the area which includes:
 * Web Crawler to gather housing data